yProv4ML

 timestampintOptional.
 Timestamp of the artifact

 The function logs the artifact in the current experiment.
 The artifact can be a file or a directory.
 All logged artifacts are saved in the artifacts directory of the current experiment, while the related information is saved in the PROV-JSON file, along with a reference to the file.
+The value parameter can be any artifact, a file, a path, a value. yProv4ML identifies the correct way to store this parameter in memoty and connect it to the provenance file.
+If log_copy_in_prov_directory is True, the file at the specified value parameter is copied inside the artefacts directory.

 Log Models